transcom/mymove/docs/how-to/run-against-s3-locally.md

 make it easy to inspect uploaded files while developing features.
 In some situations, though, it is desirable to instead have uploaded files stored on the real S3 service.

+## Prerequisites

+You need to have followed [the instructions to setup your AWS developer credentials](https://github.com/transcom/ppp-infra/tree/master/transcom-ppp) in order for the following commands to work.

 ## Upload Files to S3

 The environment variable `STORAGE_BACKEND` specifies if files should be stored on `s3`, on the `local` filesystem, or in `memory`.
 The default value is `local` in development and `s3` when the app is running in any deployed environment.